PeterCamilleri/mystiko/crypto_101/part_01/README.md

 breakfast cereal that could generate the sound needed to put the distant exchange into a mode where it would accept commands.

-This lead to the rise of the phone phreak culture and the infamous blue box phone hacking device.
+This lead to the rise of the "phone phreak" culture and the infamous blue box phone hacking device.
 The security of the long distance phone system was compromised and the telcos all lost out on some champagne, caviar and lobster.

 They did make changes though.
 Starting with heavy handed legal attacks, the issue was not resolved until they switched to "out of band signaling".
-A fancy way of saying that they putting their sensitive data onto a private communications channel.
+A fancy way of saying that they began putting their sensitive data onto a private communications channel.
 Where it should have been all along.

-An look at the interesting blue box is at: ( https://en.wikipedia.org/wiki/Blue_box )
+A look at the interesting blue box is at: ( https://en.wikipedia.org/wiki/Blue_box )

 #### Protect the data with Encryption.

+So it should be clear by now that data that is encrypted is much more than data that is merely obscured.
+So what is required for data to be encrypted?

+1) Even given the details of the method of encryption, decoding the message should be unfeasible for unauthorized parties.
+For example, the source code of the encryption program can be publicly published without giving up the coded messages' contents.
+If the source code is hidden or proprietary, then to at least some extent, the designer is relying on obscurity.

+1b) The algorithm or program source code should be openly published.
+This is a corollary of the first point.
+Code that is obscure is weak.
+Open code is subject to criticism and fault analysis by many talented programmers.
+Proprietary code is not and is thus suspect.
+Quality encryption must _not_ rely on obscurity.

+2) The process of creating the encoded message shall accept two inputs: the message to be encoded and a encoding key.

+3) The process of decoding the encoded message shall also accepts two inputs: the encoded message and a decoding key.

+4) Depending on the method of encryption employed, the encoding and decoding keys may be the same (symmetrical key encryption) or different (asymmetrical key encryption).

+5) The key used to decode the messages shall be kept secret.
+The encoding key may be public unless it is the same as the decoding key.
+In that case it too must be kept secret.

+## Conclusion

+This concludes the first part.
+Subsequent parts will examine how actual encryption systems work.
+All share the five characteristics listed above.

+## Homework/Quiz

+There is no homework assigned.
+There will be no quiz on Monday.